serdardalgic/kubernetes-playground/frontend-backend-k8s/README.md

   high availability and resilience
   - [ ] Separate PV
   - [ ] redis-slave pods and redis-sentinel for master election?
-- [ ] Use [Horizontal Pod
+- [x] ~~Use [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
-  Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
-  for auto scaling the frontend and backend apps
+  for auto scaling the frontend and backend apps~~ There is a problem with k8s versions >1.9.0 that the kube-controller-manager should be started with different parameters (`--horizontal-pod-autoscaler-use-rest-clients=false`) and it's not possible to fix it with the current minikube version.
+See kubernetes/kubernetes#57673 for details.
+An option would be using a different version of kubernetes till the issue is fixed.
 - [x] Automate the cluster setup (Makefile and/or terraform files would be quite handy)
 - [x] Deploy all the apps to a specific namespace that can be configured to be used